Orange & Maple Ginger Crumbcake

-Combine flour, brown sugar and ginger in medium bowl; cut in butter until mixture resembles coarse crumbs.
+Combine flour, brown sugar, and ginger in bowl; cut in butter until mixture resembles coarse crumbs.
 Reserve 1/2 cup crumb mixture for topping.
-Add baking powder, baking soda and salt to remaining crumb mixture in bowl.
+Add baking powder, baking soda, and salt to remaining crumb mixture in bowl.

-Combine buttermilk, maple syrup, egg, maple flavoring and 1 tablespoon grated orange zest in small bowl.
+Combine buttermilk, maple syrup, egg, maple flavoring, and 1 tablespoon grated orange zest in another bowl.
 Add buttermilk mixture to crumb mixture in bowl; mix just until combined.

 Spread batter into prepared pan; sprinkle with reserved topping mixture.
-Bake for 30 to 35 minutes or until toothpick inserted in center comes out clean.
+Bake 30-35 minutes or until toothpick inserted in center comes out clean.
 Cool completely.

-Combine powdered sugar, 1/2 teaspoon orange peel and enough water for desired spreading consistency in small bowl.
+Combine powdered sugar, 1/2 teaspoon orange zest, and enough water for desired spreading consistency in bowl.
 Drizzle over cooled cake.